Residential Possession Proceedings

 The advantages of a section 8 notice are:

-b) There are no complex calcuations as to “the last day of the period of the tenancy”, which may still be relevant for some section 21 notices.
+- There are no complex calcuations as to “the last day of the period of the tenancy”, which may still be relevant for some section 21 notices.
+Note that some tenancy agreements still refer to the notice needing to end on a particular day.

 The disadvantages of serving a section 8 notice are that: